saveoursecrets/arb/README.md

 ### Cache

 Once a translation has been created the program will use a diff of the template keys to only translate when necessary and delete translations that have been removed.
-In order to detect changes to strings a cache file is kept in the application resource bundle directory named `.cache.arb`.
+In order to detect changes to strings a cache file is kept in the application resource bundle directory named `.cache.json`.

 ### Overrides